Microsoft/azure-docs.cs-cz/articles/cognitive-services/QnAMaker/includes/quickstart-sdk-csharp.md

 ### <a name="using-directives"></a>Direktivy using

-Z adresáře projektu otevřete soubor *program.cs* a přidejte následující `using` direktivy:
+Z adresáře projektu otevřete soubor *program. cs* a přidejte následující `using` direktivy:

 # <a name="qna-maker-ga-stable-release"></a>[QnA Maker GA (stabilní verze)](#tab/version-1)